PharmaLedger-IMI/api-documentation/epi/README.md

 - In your SSO provider application like Azure:
      - Create a client secret key and update same in flag 'clientSecret' in apihub.json

+Note: You can find an example of the apihub.json in this repository.
 Note: Below client configuration is not required.
 Make sure that ‘oauthEnabled’ flag is ‘false’ in oauthConfig.js

 <details>